museumcomputernetwork/mcn-2020-git-haiku/index.md

-An old pond
+Old dark sleepy pool
-Not always easy to use
+and bring to men a chance to rest
-Enjoying the house
+Stabs the darkness